ARTICLE I. Name

 ARTICLE X. Amendment of Bylaws

 - Amendments or changes to the Bylaws shall be proposed by the Board of Trustees or by petition signed by no fewer than ten percent (10%) of members of the Corporation.
-The number of members shall be based total members at the start of the Corporation’s current fiscal year.
+The number of members shall be based on the total members at the start of the Corporation’s current fiscal year.

 - These Bylaws may be changed by a simple majority of the votes cast by a mail or electronic ballot conducted by the secretary.
 In case of a tie, a majority vote by the Board of Trustees will break the tie.